-Billionaire businessman Donald J. Trump (1946- ) is the 45th president of the United States.
-He was elected in 2016 after one of the most unconventional, and populist, campaigns in U.S. history.
+Billionaire businessman Donald J. Trump (1946- ) was the 45th president of the United States.
+He was elected in 2016 after one of the most unconventional and populist campaigns in U.S. history.

-He distinguished himself from a very large field of Republican contenders, who included Jeb Bush, Marco Rubio, John Kasich, and Ted Cruz, with strong rhetoric, often communicated through Internet tweets.
-He employed similar rhetoric against Hillary Clinton, whom he accused of having committed crimes by using a private server as secretary of state for e-mail correspondence.
+He distinguished himself from a large field of Republican contenders with strong and stinging rhetoric often communicated through the social network Twitter.
+He employed similar rhetoric against Hillary Clinton, whom he accused of committing crimes by using a private web server for email correspondence when she was secretary of state.

 He questioned U.S. trade policies, said that America’s allies needed to contribute more to their own defense, opposed governmental regulations (particularly environmental) that he thought were interfering with economic growth, and was far friendlier to Russian leader Vladimir Putin and other foreign strongmen than his predecessor was.

 Trump, who had never before held elective office, was arguably aided by the perception that he offered an alternative to politics as it was (Clinton had been both a U.S. senator and secretary of state) and by leaks from the Democratic National Campaign headquarters.

 Trump was combative during the presidential debates, in one case launching a sharp attack against moderator and then-Fox News reporter Megyn Kelly.

 It is doubtful that any national candidate since President Nixon’s vice president, Spiro Agnew, has been more negative toward the established media than Trump.